AndersDeath/diary2/000-current.md

 # 19 December - Monday - Yerevan - 81 day of immigration

 I did almost nothing today.
+The reason is simple.
+It's really depressive for me to be without Ksusha.